Pixplicity/easyLUT/README.md

 The RGB dimensions are now guessed by the library, assuming that the RGB dimensions correspond with the LUT cube's XYZ axes such that the maximum value exists in the farthest coordinate.

 If you come across any other LUT types which is not handled well by the library please create a ticket.

+## Future improvement possibilities

+ - Direct usage with ImageView.
+Problem can be that the original bitmap will be lost after applying filter.
+ - Enable a load from file and save to file option.
+ - Processing large images without having OutOfMemoryError.